retgits/fdio/README.md

   fdio init [flags]

 Flags:
-      --create   Create a new database if file doesn't exist -h, --help     help for init
+  -h, --help   help for init

 Global Flags:
       --db string   The path to the database (required)